Brian N. Rubin

 Benjamin A. Rubin

 Attorney Benjamin (Benji) Rubin, Brian’s youngest son, Mitchell’s “little/big” brother.
-Benji graduated from the University of Illinois College of Law, Magna Cum Laude, received his undergraduate degree from Northwestern University, and currently is pursuing his Graduate Law Degree, an LLM (Tax), at Northwestern University.
+Benji graduated from the University of Illinois College of Law, Magna Cum Laude, received his undergraduate degree from Northwestern University, and his Graduate Law Degree, an LLM (Tax), with honors, also from Northwestern University.
 Benji, a partner in the law firm, joined the practice in 2010.

 Judith L. Smith